 The effort is expanding beyond the United States.
 Keeler is chairing a task group with the Canadian Standards Association that aims to recommend the new standard to the National Building Code of Canada in 2025.

 Even though the code isn’t officially included, using synthetic underlayments could be advantageous to roofing contractors during supply shortages.
-Synthetic underlayments are tested for extreme exposure conditions, so if installed on roof, it’ll help protect the building while primary roofing products are en route.
+Synthetic underlayments are tested for extreme exposure conditions, so if installed on a roof, it’ll help protect the building while primary roofing products are en route.

 “If you need to get the roof dried in, they are built to last for up to 180 days in some cases,” Keeler said.
 “If you’re making choices with respects to synthetic underlayments, you should be choosing products that are demonstrating compliance with this standard.”